ARMmbed/mbed-os-5-docs/docs/tutorials/using_apis/connectivity/light-control.md

 ### Use release profile

-For devices with small memory, we recommend using release profiles for building and exporting.
+For devices with a small memory, we recommend using release profiles for building and exporting.
 Please see the documentation about [build profiles](../tools/build-profiles.html).

 Examples: